MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/copilot-create-promptdialog.md

 The first step in designing the copilot UI is creating a page of the type `PromptDialog`.
 Once you create the prompt dialog page following this article, you use it to build the different display modes needed for your copilot, including prompt, generate, and content.

-For an overview building the copilot UI, refer to [Build copilot user experience](ai-build-experience.md).
+For an overview building of the copilot UI, refer to [Build copilot user experience](ai-build-experience.md).

 ## Create a prompt dialog page